GoogleCloudPlatform/DataflowTemplates/v2/sourcedb-to-spanner/terraform/samples/sharded-migration/globaly-unique-keys/README.md

 1. `main.tf` - This contains the Terraform resources which will be created.
 2. `outputs.tf` - This declares the outputs that will be output as part of running this terraform example.
 3. `variables.tf` - This declares the input variables that are required to configure the resources.
+4. `terraform.tf` - This contains the required providers for this sample.
-4. `terraform.tfvars` - This contains the dummy inputs that need to be populated to run this example.
+5. `terraform.tfvars` - This contains the dummy inputs that need to be populated to run this example.

 ## How to run